vivekyelleti/Awesome-Decision-Science/README.md

 Contributions are much welcomed.
 Please check the [contribution guidelines](https://github.com/mpalenciaolivar/Awesome-Decision-Science/blob/main/CONTRIBUTING.md) first.

-Found a broken link or a duplicate?
-Please file an issue!
+Found a broken link, a newer version of a resource, or a duplicate in the list?
+Please file an issue or make a pull request!

 ⚠️ We try to add as many free resources as possible, but good resources do not always come free.
 We do *not* earn any money from sales. ⚠️